mmmmimic/Pick-and-Place/README.md

 # ROS_Groupwork
-Software Architechture of Autonomous Systems
+Software Frameworks of Autonomous Systems
-## Mini Project1: Pick and Place
+## Mini Project: Pick and Place
 pick the boxes on the desk and place them into a bucket